datastax/ruby-driver/README.md

 its port number.

-Following through the code in `backupify/` that creates CQL/Cass2 connections, this is the series of events:
+Following through the code in `backupify/` that creates CQL/Cass2 connections, this is the series of events (cut and paste this into your Rails console):

 ```ruby
 datastore_config = Backupify::DatastoreConfig.new('cass_datastores').for_datastore('storage_metadata');